-A range of emergency medicines and equipment including two oxygens and an automated external defibrillator (AED) were available to support staff in a medical emergency.
-[An AED is a portable electronic device that analyses the heart's rhythm and if necessary, delivers an electric shock, known as defibrillation, which helps the heart re-establish an effective rhythm].
+A range of emergency medicines and equipment including two oxygen cylinders and an automated external defibrillator (AED) were available to support staff in a medical emergency.
+(An AED is a portable electronic device that analyses life threatening irregularities of the heart and delivers an electrical shock to attempt to restore a normal heart rhythm).

 This was in line with the Resuscitation Council UK guidelines and the British National Formulary (BNF).